Donotknow: Ivan Kruchina

-In a Russian tale translated as Ivan Kruchina, Kruchina is an old merchant, and Ivan (or Ivanushka) is his young son.
+Russian author Bogdan Bronnitsin published a Russian variant with the title "Сказка о Иване Кручине, купеческом сыне" ("Fairy Tale about Ivan Kruchina, the Merchant's Son"), which was translated as Ivan Kruchina.
+In this tale, Kruchina is an old merchant, and Ivan (or Ivanushka) is his young son.
 One day, he marries a young woman, and goes away on business.
 While Kruchina is away, his second wife begins to receive "visitors", which she explains to her step-son are her relations.
 Ivan says he will tell his father when he comes back, and his stepmother, warned by a servant, tries to kill him: first, by giving him poisoned wine; next, by giving him a poisoned cake.
 Ivan is warned of the danger by a talking horse his father kept in the stables.
 The stepmother's servant reveals to her mistress the horse was guarding the boy, and tries to take it to drink a pail of poisoned water.
 Ivan arrives just in time to stop the deed.
 Failing all attempts, the stepmother feigns illness and tells her husband, recently returned, that she needs the horse's gall as cure.
 Kruchina makes preparations to kill the horse, but his son Ivan asks to feed it and ride it one last time.
 The horse drops Ivan and kicks him three times, increasing the boy's strength, and telling him to ask for a last ride.
 Kruchina indulges his son, and Ivan gallops away with the horse anywhere else.
 He meets an old lady on the road and lifts her cart.
 In thanks, the old lady, who is Death herself, kills him, which scares off his horse.
 A falcon flying overhead, which was carrying a vial of water of life and water of death, sees Ivan's dead body and flies down to revive him with the vials.
 Ivan is resurrected and told by the falcon his horse fled to a city surrounded by walls of crystal and marble.
 Ivan tries to enter the city, but is captured and taken to the city's king, who inquires Ivan about his identity.
 Ivan only answers "I don't know".
 The king supposes Ivan is putting up an act, but decides to hire him as keeper of the treasury.
-He is given the keys to the treasury, and opens a door; inside, the talking horse, chained to the a wall.
+He is given the keys to the treasury, and opens a door; inside, the talking horse, chained to a wall.
 The horse urges Ivan to release it, take a brush and a glove, and ride away from the city in a "Magical Flight" sequence: Ivan throws the objects to delay their pursuers (the glove creates a dense forest and the brush a mountain).
 Ivan reaches another kingdom, where he finds work as a czar's gardener.
 The czar's third princess, still unmarried, unlike her elder sisters, falls in love with the gardener and wraps her handkerchief around his finger when a thorn prickles his skin.
 Later, the kingdom is attacked by an enemy army, and Ivan rides into battle on the talking horse.
 After the second battle, the princess recognizes her handkerchief on the knight, who lifts his helmet to show the czar his face: Ivan, the gardener.